RhythmusByte/RhythmusByte/README.md

 </details>

 <p>
 🎀 I'm Akhil Mahesh, a passionate beginner with a strong interest in <b>Web Development</b>.
 I aspire to become a successful <b>Full Stack Developer</b> in the future.
 I believe in continuous learning and strive to improve my coding skills every day.
-Currently pursuing my Bachelor in <b>Computer Applications (BCA)</b>.
+Currently pursuing my Bachelor in <b><i>Computer Applications (BCA)</i></b>.

 🏁 My goal is to become a successful programmer and master the art of <b>Full Stack Development</b>.